camunda/camunda-docs-manual/content/update/minor/73-to-74/wls.md

 ---

 The following steps describe how to update the Camunda artifacts on an Oracle WebLogic application server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda BPM 7.4 Oracle WebLogic distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).
+If not already done, make sure to download the [Camunda Platform 7.4 Oracle WebLogic distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/weblogic/camunda-bpm-weblogic/).

 The update procedure takes the following steps:

 1. Uninstall the Camunda Applications and Archives
 2. Replace Camunda Core Libraries
 3. Replace Optional Camunda Dependencies
-4. Maintain the BPM Platform Configuration
+4. Maintain the Camunda Platform Configuration
 5. Maintain Process Engine Configuration
 6. Maintain Process Applications
 7. Install the Camunda Archive